comp-journalism/immersive-automation-ml-workshop/README.md

 Today we're going to use machine learning to make predictions about online comments.
 Online comment curation is a task that online news sites often struggle with.
 Using machine learning can help moderators scale-up their ability to identify and remove low quality comments, or identify and highlight high quality comments.

 Background
 - This tutorial assumes you have some basic knowledge of how to read and edit Python code.
-It uses Pandas as a data manipulation library, and Sci-kit Learn as the machine learning library.
+It uses Pandas as a data manipulation library, and Scikit Learn as the machine learning library.

 Downloads
 - Let's make sure our computers are setup first.
 If you haven't already, download and install Anaconda: https://www.anaconda.com/download/#macos